danrcross/daniel-daily-planner/README.md

 ## Description

 The goal here was to create a website that will function as a work-day scheduler (a daily planner).
 The page should list the user's tasks for each hour.
-Each block should have a save button that saves the text that the user input for that time-block.
+Each time-block should have a save button that saves the text that the user input for that time-block.
 The text should be saved into localStorage.
 When the user reloads/revisits the page, their time-blocks should update with the text that was previously saved there.

 I was given the beginnings of some code for this.
 The HTML structure was already outlined, and the structure of the time-blocks was provided.
 The HTML was already linked to the Bootstrap CSS library, which the given time-block calls upon.
 I used this time-block code as a jumping off point.